philc/book-notes/business/paul graham essays.md

 * "Besides being cheaper and better to work in, apartments tend to be in better locations than office buildings."
 * "I may be an extremist, but I think hiring people is the worst thing a company can do."
-  * Running expense; requires more rel estate; slows collaboration.
+  * Running expense; requires more real estate; slows collaboration.

 ## A unified theory of VC suckage (Mar 2005)

-* VCs are funds, and charge AUM feeds.
+* VCs are funds, and charge AUM fees.
 This encourages funds to be large.
 * "Like steroids, these sudden huge investments can do more harm than good."
 * "Google survived enormous VC funding because it could legitimately absorb large amounts of money.
   They had to buy a lot of servers and a lot of bandwidth to crawl the whole Web.
 Less fortunate